 An award-winning screenwriter, Rob holds a bachelor’s degree with honors from Harvard University and an MBA with honors from the Wharton School of Business.

-Scott Sommer is a founding partner of Sparkstone Entertainment, a company that bridges Chinese capital with Hollywood content and is incorporated in both China and the United States.
+Scott Sommer is a founding partner of Blue Heaven Entertainment and Sparkstone Entertainment, companies that bridge Chinese capital with Hollywood content.
 Over the years, Scott has forged relationships at many leading Chinese entertainment and finance companies, and holds relationships throughout Hollywood.
 Sparkstone has signed contracts to develop and produce entertainment for Croton Media, Huace, HeYi Capital, Ali Pictures, DNA Pictures, Celestial Pictures, iQiyi and other leading companies.
 Scott has served on panels and spoken to various groups about Hollywood at Asian business summits, including the US/China Business Summit, the PiYi Investment Group summits in Los Angeles and Dallas, and at USC’s Annenberg School of Communications.